-- Dissolve the salt and sugar in the water.
+- Dissolve the salt (and sugar, using) in the water.

-- Add the water to the flour, a little at a time, mixing until you have a rough ball of dough (you may need to add a little extra flour or water).
+- Add the water to the flour, mixing until you have a rough ball of dough (you may need to add a little extra flour or water).

 - Cover the bowl and leave for 10 minutes.

 - Take the dough out of the bowl and knead on a floured surface for about 30 seconds.
 Form the dough into a ball.

 - Clean and oil the inside of the bowl.